Samagra-Development/docs/blog/2020-05-31-samiksha-behind-the-scenes.md

 _Why create a new new standard than using something already there?_

 Even before setting out to select the project, having a concrete idea of what we were looking for in the first place was essential.
-We listed down the requirements that were essential for each of the components and started mapping them to Openource projects.
+We listed down the requirements that were essential for each of the components and started mapping them to Open Source projects.
 But this was not enough, since a lot of projects were having similar features, so evolved the criteria to include some other parameters to make it more robust so that even a Github bot could check this.
 Since we were all willing to learn something new (even a new language), the criteria (in priority) apart from the core features that we were looking for was as follows

 #### Must have